Skip to main content

 InputDescription

-conda activate + "Environment"Activates your environment created in Anaconda
+conda activate + "Environment"Activates your Anaconda environment

 What are pre-trained weights and how can I use them in my model?